awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

-# Amazon RDS Maintenance<a name="USER_UpgradeDBInstance.Maintenance"></a>
+# Maintaining an Amazon RDS DB Instance<a name="USER_UpgradeDBInstance.Maintenance"></a>

 Periodically, Amazon RDS performs maintenance on Amazon RDS resources\.
-Maintenance most often involves updates to the DB instance's or DB cluster's underlying operating system \(OS\)\.
+Maintenance most often involves updates to the DB instance's or DB cluster's underlying operating system \(OS\) or database engine version\.
 Updates to the operating system most often occur for security issues and should be done as soon as possible\.

 Maintenance items require that Amazon RDS take your DB instance or DB cluster offline for a short time\.
-Maintenance that require a resource to be offline include scale compute operations, which generally take only a few minutes from start to finish, and required operating system or database patching\.
+Maintenance that requires a resource to be offline include scale compute operations, which generally take only a few minutes from start to finish, and required operating system or database patching\.
 Required patching is automatically scheduled only for patches that are related to security and instance reliability\.
 Such patching occurs infrequently \(typically once every few months\) and seldom requires more than a fraction of your maintenance window\.

 DB instances are not automatically backed up when an OS update is applied, so you should back up your DB instances before you apply an update\.